 Soft costs may be covered under this policy as well.
 When a project gets delayed due to a covered loss, builders risk can help pay for any added expenses.
 Loss of use, permits, real estate taxes, and more can be included.

 Business insurance premiums vary from person to person.
-Florida builders risk pricing will be dependent on numerous factors.
+Kentucky builders risk pricing will be dependent on numerous factors.
 Take a look at what your builders risk insurance cost depends on.

 - Type of project